OG-Hunter/seditiontracker.github.io-/docs/_suspects/kyle-fitzsimons.md

 courthouse:
 raid: kyle-fitzsimons.jpg
 perpwalk:
-quote: 'I was thinking it could go down like we would link hands around the Capitol and it would be like Whoville'
+quote: "I was thinking it could go down like we would link hands around the Capitol and it would be like Whoville"
 title: Kyle Fitzsimons charged on February 4, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack